 How to take integer input in Python

 Learn how to take integer input in Python.
-This guide covers different methods, tips, real-world applications, and common error debugging.
+This guide covers methods, tips, real-world uses, and common error debugging.

 Using int(input()) for basic integer input